mongodb-partners/AppModernization_Amplify_AppSync_with_MongoDB_Atlas_Vector_Search/question-answers-app/README.md

-# Image Search Application
+# Question Answers App

 ## Introduction
-The Image Search Application is an innovative solution designed to search through a MongoDB vector database using image content.
-It leverages AWS technologies and the  CLIP model deployed on Sagemaker to offer a seamless and efficient image searching experience.
+The Question Answers Application is an innovative solution designed to chat with documents.
+It leverages AWS Bedrock Titan/Claude models to offer a seamless and efficient  chat experience.

 ### Technologies Used
 - AWS Amplify
-- AWS Sagemaker
-- CLIP Model
+- Bedrock Titan/Claude models
 - MongoDB
 - Angular
 - AWS Lambda